technion/bigdatawanna/pigpen/README.md

 ```

 Note we did not create the output directory.
 This *must not* exist.
-If this is the first cluster you have run, you will need to run the following:
+If this is the first cluster you have run, you will now need to run the following:

 ``` bash
 $ aws emr create-default-roles